Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler: Synchronization of XY axes for the iSWAP gate

 Note that the logical state vector has acquired additional local phase shifts $e^{i(\omega_1-\omega_2)\tau_1}$ and $e^{i(\omega_2-\omega_1)\tau_1}$ on the basis \ketbare{01} and \ketbare{10}, after the iSWAP gate.
 These phase shifts are artifacts of the frequency difference between the two rotating frames $|\omega_2-\omega_1|$.
 Notably, longitudinal entangling gates (e.g., the CZ gate) do not cause this phase shift, since they do not involve any energy exchange.
 Also, parametrically driven two-qubit gates~\cite{Mckay2016,Reagor2018}, which activate resonant exchange interactions in the logical frame (not the lab frame), do not result in this phase shift.

-Correction of this phase shift in large-scale (random) quantum circuits is generally inconvenient; it requires keeping track of the phase accumulation at every step of the iSWAP-like gates.
 In this paper, we avoid this phase shift by putting the qubits in the same rotating frame; we drive the qubits using tones with the same frequency to synchronize their XY axes.
 However, driving one qubit, which is in resonance with other qubits, requires careful attention when implementing single qubit gates.
 Due to the microwave crosstalk, one microwave pulse can considerably drive multiple qubits at the same time.
 To resolve this issue, we actively cancel out the microwave crosstalk by applying cancellation tones simultaneously (see Appendix~\ref{suppsec:mw_crosstalk_calibration} for details).

-\section{Microwave Crosstalk Cancellation}
+\section{Microwave crosstalk cancellation}

 We quantify the microwave crosstalk between the XY control lines and the qubits by measuring Rabi oscillations (Fig.~\ref{suppfig:mw_crosstalk_cancellation}).
 The normalized microwave crosstalk matrix $M_{\mathrm{mw}}$ is shown below, defined as $\Omega_{\mathrm{actual}}=M_{\mathrm{mw}}\Omega_{\mathrm{ideal}}$, where $|\Omega|$ is the Rabi frequency of each qubit and $\angle{\Omega}$ is the phase of the Rabi drive.